What is a board certified veterinary nutritionist?

 Just like your general practitioner may refer you to an internist, a cardiologist, or a surgeon, your veterinarian has similar options for obtaining advanced care for your pet.
 Specialization allows a veterinarian to focus on a particular area of practice to help manage very specific problems using the most current knowledge, techniques, and equipment.
 Your pet's primary care veterinarian is your best friend when it comes to keeping your pet healthy and the first person you should see if there is a problem.
 Since a primary care veterinarian can't be expected to know everything about everything, especially since the body of knowledge in veterinary medicine grows daily, they may rely on specialists to provide services that they cannot.
 It's the job of the specialist not only to provide the service needed by the pet, but also to educate the pet owner about the problem, the treatment, and the plan, as well as to make sure that your pet's primary care veterinarian is kept informed and involved.
 More about specialty care for pets.

 While there is some variation between training programs (called residency programs), the basic requirements and outcomes are similar.
 In order to be admitted to a program, a veterinarian must have either completed an internship or had a significant amount of experience in clinical practice.
 Once admitted, the program usually takes 2-3 years (or longer if it also includes graduate studies).
 Residency programs require that trainees spend time working with patients, teaching, studying, and conducting and publishing research; some focus more in some areas than others.
 When requirements have been completed, trainees are qualified to take a certification examination.
 This 2-day examination encompasses biochemistry and physiology, practical clinical nutrition, the body of nutrition research, and clinical case studies.
-This training and examination process is overseen by the American College of Veterinary Nutrition, which is a group of veterinary nutritionists responsible for upholding high professional standards within the specialty.
+This training and examination process is overseen by the American College of Veterinary Nutrition, which is a group of board certified veterinary nutritionists responsible for upholding high professional standards within the specialty.
 Once this rigorous process has been completed, the trainee becomes a diplomate of the American College of Veterinary Nutrition (DACVN).

-Veterinary nutrition specialists are a little different from nutritionists who work with human patients
+Board certified veterinary nutritionists are a little different from nutritionists who work with human patients

 Most veterinary specialists have a counterpart in human medicine.
 A veterinary ophthalmologist, for example, does a job similar to that of an ophthalmologist who treats humans- albeit species differences alone make for some big differences between human and veterinary medicine.
 A veterinary nutritionist, however, doesn't really have a "twin" in human medicine.